 What Is a Blood Glucose Test?

-A glucose test measures the amount of glucose in your blood.
-Glucose, also known as sugar, is your body’s main source of
+the amount of glucose in your blood.
+Glucose, a type of simple sugar, is your body’s main source of

 type 2 diabetes, and gestational diabetes.
 Diabetes is a condition that causes your blood glucose level to

 Diabetes and the Blood Glucose Test